porzechowski/blog/_posts/2024-02-05-post-software-countermeasures.md

 ## Do not aggregate checks

-Sometimes we introduce nice redundancy to our checks, however we aggregate them later, so you still need just a single glitch, only a bit later.
+Sometimes we introduce redundancy to our checks, but we aggregate them later, so attacker still needs just a single glitch, only a bit later.

 So instead of this:
 ```c